Accenture/mercury-python/docs/guides/CHAPTER-3.md

 ### Pipeline

-In a pipeline operation, there is stepwise event propagation. e.g. Function A sends to B and set the "reply-to" as C. Function B sends to C and set the "reply_to" as D, etc.
+In a pipeline operation, there is stepwise event propagation. e.g. Function A sends to B and set the "reply_to" as C. Function B sends to C and set the "reply_to" as D, etc.

 To pass a list of stepwise targets, you may send the list as a parameter.
 Each function of the pipeline should forward the pipeline list to the next function.